PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

+The terminal-QKV call now retains `_terminal_qkv_split_conv_concat_bridge_stats`, and the post-SiNet call retains `_post_sinet_split_conv_concat_bridge_stats`.
+The late call remains retained as `_terminal_split_conv_concat_bridge_stats`.

+These are assignment-only observation changes.
+No consumer or guard was added.
+The wrapper, indexed owner, one-key schema, positive-only pruning, transactional rewrite behavior, live LayoutState, QKV/Singleton/SiNet boundaries, existing late result, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+The Singleton boundary call extractor now accepts assigned predecessors.

+Implementation validation completed sequentially under `uv`:

+- indexed bridge owner, all three production occurrences, QKV and Singleton orchestration, HardSwish-SE late boundary, architecture, and pass-efficiency
+  coverage: `401 passed in 18.59s`
+- branch-changed broad suite plus the same three-occurrence coverage:
+  `1502 passed in 25.50s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the guarded terminal Singleton/Reshape cluster result after `_terminal_qkv_split_conv_concat_bridge_stats`.
+Preserve its exact policy and all other production occurrences before propagating or retaining a result.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Terminal QKV result retention implementation checkpoint

 The default-policy calls now retain `_terminal_qkv_attention_results` and